• Skip to primary navigation

 • Dark Molasses

-• Buttermilk - As an alternative, use whole or low-fat milk with 1 tablespoon + 1 ½ teaspoons white vinegar or freshly squeezed lemon juice, stirred until well combined, then leave aside at room temperature for 5 minutes.
-It's not exactly the same, but provides some of the milky tang of buttermilk.
+• Buttermilk - As an alternative, use whole or low-fat milk with 1 tablespoon + 1 ½ teaspoons freshly squeezed lemon juice, stirred until well combined, then set on the counter at room temperature for 5 minutes.
+It's not exactly the same but provides some of the milky tang of buttermilk.

 Disclosure: This post may contain affiliate links to products and foods I use in my kitchen.
 This means that at no additional cost to you, I will earn a commission if you click through and make a purchase.
 To view my entire storefront of recommended kitchen tools and equipment, check out my shop on Amazon.